abajwa-hw/single-view-demo/README.md

   - run the setup steps
   - execute the cells one by one

-#### Option 2: Manual Lab
+#### Option 2: Manual Lab/Workshop

-This is a longer version of the demo available as a half day lab.
+This is a longer version of the demo available as a half day lab/workshop.
 This option includes features not available in the demo version:
   - YARN features (queues, preemption)
   - Hive features (transactions and sessions)
   - security features (authorization policies and audit via Ranger)

 - Audience:
-  - For those looking for a hand on half day lab that requires CLI usage
+  - For those looking for a hands-on half-day lab/workshop that requires CLI usage and covers more feautures

 - Materials:
   - Lab steps for HDP 2.3 sandbox/PostGres can be found [here](https://github.com/abajwa-hw/single-view-demo/blob/master/singleview-psql-advanced-23.md)